LukeVassallo/picosoc-w-approximation/README.md

 </figure>

 # Reproducing this Work
-This project has some research applicability in approximate computing.
-The main goal was to combine scalar processors with custom acceleators and have great felxibility in the design process.
+This project has research applicability in approximate computing.
+The main goal was to combine scalar processors with custom acceleators and have great flexibility in the design process.
 For me this means that I can quickly simulate, FPGA test and tape-out an ASIC.
 This repository offers, in a nutshell:
-- Compile assembly or C application code targeting the SoC.
+- Compile assembly or C application code targeting custom PCPI co-processors.
-- Simulate the SoC with custom application and view waveforms.
+- Simulate the SoC with user application and view detailed waveforms.
 - Implement the SoC on a Xilinx SoC using proprietary or open-source toolchain.
 - Harden the individual macros (block) using OpenLane.
-- Integrate the macros and generate GDSII layout files.
+- Integrate the macros, perform gate-level simulation and generate GDSII layout files.

 ## Application Code
 The application code (see yellow block in Figure 5) contains two programs: a) a bootloader and b) a test application that utilises inline assembly to issue custom instructions to the SIMD peripherals.

 ## Simulation
+The simulation instantiates the `user_project_wrapper` (without caravel) in a testbench and performs functional/gate-level simulations that reflects real-world operating conditions.
+A model for an external QSPI flash memory chip is instantiated inside the testbench and the user application code is loaded onto it.
+The serial port is monitored to capture application output, while all internal signals can be viewed with a viewer such as gtkwave.

 <figure style="display:inline-block;" >
 <img src="./.figs/soc-simulation-w-caravel.png" alt="DBlock diagram of the simulation setup.
 The yellow block uses RISCV toolchain to compile the user application, the contents of the blue box represent hardware platform build upon picosoc, the red block encapsulates the user's design inside caravel, and finally the green block shows the design in the simulation environment." style="vertical-align:top;">